From Live to Recording: Consumer Demand and Response to Price Across the Livestreaming Lifecycle: Conclusion

+This paper empirically examines consumer price sensitivity for paid livestreaming events before and after the livestream, using data from a large knowledge-sharing platform.
+This platform allows creators to launch pay-per-view livestreaming events and makes the recorded versions available at the same price after events are over.
+We find that the price elasticity of demand is more price-sensitive in the pre-livestream period, indicating a surprisingly higher willingness to pay for recorded versions.
+Further analyses show that the observed shifts in price elasticity across periods can be partly explained by two mechanisms: consumer self-selection and quality uncertainty.

+Our paper contributes to the literature and practice of the livestreaming economy by examining the complete lifecycle of livestreaming events, from the pre-livestream period to the subsequent recorded format.
+This provides a holistic view of consumer engagement in the livestreaming markets and reveals the inherent nature of this type of media format.
+Our findings suggest that although many platforms and creators currently focus their promotional efforts on the pre-livestream period, there is substantial revenue potential in the post-livestream period.
+Platforms may consider rebalancing their marketing strategies to better leverage the higher willingness to pay observed during the post-period window.
+In addition, our policy simulations suggest the potential benefits of implementing period-specific pricing in this setting, under assumptions about creator sophistication and intertemporal demand structure.
+We believe that our findings have broader implications, given the widespread adoption of livestreaming media globally.

-We hope this paper will stimulate further empirical study of livestreaming markets, as our study has some limitations, mostly driven by the data.
-First, we use data from a single livestreaming platform where creators provide paid live events.
-Second, we do not have granular data in terms of how consumers engage with such content (e.g., minutes watched, comments, Q\&As, pausing and repeat watching of recorded content).
+This research has several limitations, which open potential directions for future research.
+First, our analysis is based on data from a single platform where creators offer paid live events focused primarily on knowledge-sharing rather than entertainment.
+Future research could extend this investigation to other platforms such as Twitch, where providing entertainment is a major objective for creators.
+Second, we do not have data regarding how consumers engage with the content (e.g., minutes watched, pausing, and repeat watching of recorded content).
 Access to such data can help understand the drivers of consumer consumption in more detail.
-Third, as noted earlier, the creators in our sample are compensated via direct pricing.
-Livestreamers who are compensated by indirect pricing (e.g., via brand sponsorships) may deliver content and engage with consumers during live events in different ways.
-Future research could explore these possible research directions.
+Third, the creators in our sample are compensated via direct pricing.
+Livestreamers who are compensated through indirect pricing (e.g., via brand sponsorships and paid subscriptions) may deliver content and engage with consumers during live events in different ways.